Omnichannel contact center

 Types of contact centers

-Omnichannel contact centers integrate all of the customer’s communications and inquiries into a single platform, allowing team members to view the entire history of a customer’s contact and provide exceptional service, reduce handle time and increase customer satisfaction.
+Omnichannel contact centers integrate all of the customer’s communications and inquiries into a single platform, allowing team members to view the entire history of a customer’s contact and provide exceptional service, reduce handling time and increase customer satisfaction.

-With a traditional call center, or even a multi-channel contact center, customers may have to reach out several times to get their request handled.
+With a traditional call center or multi-channel contact center, customers may have to reach out several times to get their request handled.
+Each time, they’ll be stuck re-explaining their situation — and what other agents told them previously — repeatedly, increasing frustration and handling time.

 Omnichannel contact center benefits

-Not just that—32% of American consumers say they would stop shopping at a brand they loved after just one bad customer experience.
+Studies have shown that customers who receive good customer care are 3.5x more likely to make repeat purchases.
+Not just that — 32% of American consumers say they would stop shopping at a brand they loved after just one bad customer experience.
 After a few bad experiences?
 59% of consumers would walk away from the brand.

 There are many benefits of an omnichannel contact center, including: